Rita (Fredenhagen) and John Harvard Early Learning Playscape

 Admission & Hours:

 Access to the Playscape is included in your general museum admission and is open April 1 through October 31.
+No reservation is needed.

 Please Note: The water features in the Splash Pad are turned on between May 15 and September 30 on days that the temperature is above 70 degrees.
 Water will be shut off during lightning, heavy storms, tornadoes, and for repairs as needed.

 Please be aware that by using this facility, you are expressly assuming the risk and legal liability and waiving and releasing all claims for injuries, damage or loss which you or your minor child/ward might sustain as a result of use of the Naper Settlement grounds in any and all activities connected with and associated with this facility (including exposure to communicable diseases).

 - Splash in the water in Naperville's only splash pad

 - Touch the pump to activate the water for the water trough